 6. Unallowable Costs

 Unallowable costs may not be budgeted or expensed by Academic service centers.
 This is because Academic service centers often charge a significant part of their business to Organized Research, federally sponsored grants/contracts.
-(See the Cardinal Curriculum DoR-Prog-1001regarding unallowable activities).
+(See the Cardinal Curriculum Level I in the training section of this site).
 Expenses such as unallowable interest, alcohol, entertainment, unallowable travel must be charged to an unrestricted PTA, instead of service center account.

 Unallowable costs such as unallowable interest and unallowable interest markup are permitted in the rates of the Administrative service centers.
 This is to allow these service centers to properly distribute all of the costs associated with their capital assets to their internal and external users.